 In the example pipeline, you audit both admin and data access logs.
 The following services have data access audit logs configured for the example architecture:

 Audit logging Cloud IAM roles are configured to restrict access to the logs.
 Log exports (not shown) are also configured to provide a way to collate and retain logs beyond the default retention period.
-See Design patterns for exporting Stackdriver Logging for examples of scenarios and how to configure an export logging strategy.
+See Design patterns for exporting Cloud Logging for examples of scenarios and how to configure an export logging strategy.

 Protecting PII data